mattheww/gomill/gomill_docs/tournament_results.rst

       Integer.
 The number of games played in the matchup.

-   .. attribute:: x_wins
+   .. attribute:: wins_1

       Integer.
 The number of games won by the first player.

-   .. attribute:: y_wins
+   .. attribute:: wins_2

       Integer.
 The number of games won by the second player.

-   .. attribute:: x_forfeits
+   .. attribute:: forfeits_1

       Integer.
 The number of games in which the first player lost by forfeit.

-   .. attribute:: y_forfeits
+   .. attribute:: forfeits_2

       Integer.
 The number of games in which the second player lost by forfeit.